 1991 Bachelor of Arts, University of Melbourne

-As Director of the University's Art Museum and City Gallery, Fiona oversees the development, documentation and care of the University’s art collection.
-She is also responsible for leading collection-based teaching, learning and research initiatives, and engaging the wider community through exhibitions, outreach and associated events.
+Fiona oversees the development, documentation and care of the University’s art collection comprising some 8000 works.
+She is responsible for driving collections-based teaching, learning and research, and engaging the wider community through exhibitions, publications and associated programs.